stanley-gu/standardsCh/chapter.md

 productivity by allowing developers to build on existing tools rather than continuously reinvent.

-In the past other similar architectures have been developed, most notably CORBA.
-When SBW was being developed, CORBA was seriously considered but a number of problems arose, first the learning curve for CORBA is very steep which means that it is out of reach for most developers except highly skilled individuals;
-the aim of SBW was to allow the average computational biologists to develop new SBW modules hence the programming model had to be simple.
-Finally, there were very few open source equivalents to the SBW broker and many of them were incompatible with each other.

 ![The Systems Biology Workbench (SBW) is a dynamic open-source distributed system.
 Client modules can attach and detach at runtime.
 Client modules can be written in a variety of languages, including, C/C++, Java, Delphi, FORTRAN,